pingrid/nrk-kubernetes-intro/frontend/README.md

 Run the application:

 ```
-npm start
+npm run dev
 ```
-Open your browser and enter the url `localhost:3000`.
+Open your browser and enter the url `localhost:8081`.

 ## Allow data from api